 Explaining where to find UI pages and elements can be tricky.
 When done well, path descriptions can make navigating our UI easier for readers.
+We have different options for handling smaller UI paths and longer UI paths.

 Use a concise, conversational format